PyLabRobot/pylabrobot/docs/installation.md

 pip install pylabrobot[all]
 ```

-## Using the firmware interface with Hamilton robots
+## Using the firmware interface with Hamilton or Tecan robots

-If you want to use the firmware version of the Hamilton driver, you need to install a backend for [PyUSB](https://github.com/pyusb/pyusb/).
+If you want to use the firmware version of the Hamilton or Tecan interfaces, you need to install a backend for [PyUSB](https://github.com/pyusb/pyusb/).
 You can find the official installation instructions [here](https://github.com/pyusb/pyusb#requirements-and-platform-support).
 The following is a complete (and probably easier) guide for macOS, Linux and Windows.

 Reminder: when you are using the firmware version, make sure to install the firmware dependencies as follows: